AlgoMaster Logo

 Understanding the Problem

-This boils down to: does the character frequency of the ransom note fit within the character frequency of the magazine?
+The question reduces to one comparison: does the character frequency of the ransom note fit within the character frequency of the magazine?

 Key Constraints: